 PEBA’s Board of Directors goes through a rigorous annual strategic planning process.
 The result is a big-picture plan that guides the agency’s direction for the year.
-The PEBA-directed South Carolina Deferred Compensation Program also goes through an annual strategic planning process.
-Get more details in the documents below.
+Our current Strategic Plan is available here.

 The South Carolina General Assembly requires all state agencies to complete and submit an annual accountability report.
 The accountability process provides PEBA with an opportunity to take another close look at the work that we have done in the past fiscal year and to consider opportunities for improvement in the way we do business.
-Take a look at our most current report.
+Our current Accountability Report is available here.